nemisig/nemisig2020/docs/index.md

 In McConnell Hall, room 105

-* 8am to 8:45am -- Check in and coffee
+* 8:15am to 8:45am -- Check in, coffee, and pastries
 * 8:45am to 10am -- Lab presentations
 * 10:30am to noon -- Posters

 **Lunch**

-Noon to 1pm
+Noon to 1pm -- Food and conversation

 **Afternoon Schedule**

-Unconference!
+Unconference in Ford Hall

+* 1pm to 1:30pm -- Discussion of topics, Rm 345
+* 1:30 to 2:30pm -- Break out one
+* 2:30 to 3pm -- Coffee & Reporting out
+* 3pm to 4pm -- Break out two
+* 4pm to 4:30pm -- Reporting in

 ### NEMIJAM

-Details to be worked out
+NEMIJAM will be in the Earle Recital Hall is in the basement of Sage Hall from 7pm to 9pm.

-### Local Map
+### Local Map & Parking

 Forthcoming!